magento/devdocs/src/cloud/project/new-relic.md

 {:.procedure}
 Prerequisites

--  Credentials to log in to the [New Relic account] for your Cloud project.
+-  Credentials to log in to the [New Relic account] for your Cloud project
--  Verify that your Cloud environment is [connected to New Relic][4].
+-  Verify that your Cloud environment is [connected to New Relic](#connect-to-new-relic)

 {:.procedure}
 To review Adobe-generated alert policies:

-1. Use your Project Owner New Relic credentials to [log in to your New Relic account][5].
+1. Use your Project Owner New Relic credentials to [log in to your New Relic account][New Relic login].

 1. From the navigation menu, select  **Alerts**  > **Alert Policies**.